BACK TO ARTIST

 2023

-Residency at the North Carolina Museum of Art, in association with New Masks Now: Artists Innovating Masquerade in Contemporary West Africa, A NEH funded exhibition in development.
+Residency at the North Carolina Museum of Art, in association with New African Masquerades: Artistic Innovations and Collaborations, A NEH funded exhibition in development.
 March 26-May 30, 2023

 Residency at theThe Menil Collection, Houston, TX, in association with Art of the Cameroon Grassfields, A Living Heritage in Houston, February 4-March 18, 2023